CODEJIN/HierSpeech/README.md

 * Discriminator
     * According to the advice of the paper [author](https://github.com/sh-lee-prml), **scale discriminator** and **multi stft discriminator** were applied as discriminators.
     * To prevent discriminator win, the gradient penalty is applied by R1 regularization.
-* One of mel or spectrogram is can be selected as a feature type.

 # Supported dataset
 * [LJ Dataset](https://keithito.com/LJ-Speech-Dataset/)